-In November 2022, the Company's Chinese subsidiary, ANP, entered in to a supply agreement with Nanjing Letop Biotechnology Co., Ltd., or Letop, a related party, whereby Letop would manufacture and deliver chemical intermediates for ANP on a cost-plus basis.
+In November 2022, ANP entered in to a supply agreement with Nanjing Letop Biotechnology Co., Ltd., or Letop, which is considered a related-party due to an ownership stake by Henry Zhang.
+Under the terms of the supply agreement Letop will manufacture and deliver chemical intermediates for ANP on a cost-plus basis.
 The agreement is effective for three years and the total cost of the agreement shall not exceed approximately \$1.5 million, with payments adjusted based on the then current exchange rates.

-During the year ended December 31, 2022, ANP paid \$0.2 million under this agreement.
-As of December 31, 2022, the Company did not have any additional accruals payable to Letop.
+During the years ended December 31, 2023 and 2022, ANP paid \$0.7 million and \$0.2 million, respectively, under this agreement.
+As of December 31, 2023, the Company did not have any additional accruals payable to Letop.